quahfamili1/6m-software-2.5-uni-data-flow-/lesson.md

 cd work
 npm start
 ```
-The starting code is basically the same code we saw earlier, with `Counter` now renamed as `Product, and additional input field and `Add Product` button at the bottom of the page.
+The starting code is basically the same code we saw earlier, with `Counter` now renamed as `Product`, and additional input field and `Add Product` button at the bottom of the page.

 ## Lesson Overview